odoo/odoo/doc/reference/javascript.rst

 Modules are contained in a file, but a file can define several modules (however, it is better to keep them in separate files).

+Each module can return a deferred.
+In that case, the module is marked as loaded only when the deferred is resolved, and its value is equal to the resolved value.
+The module can be rejected (unloaded).
+This will be logged in the console as info.

+* ``Missing dependencies``:
+  These modules do not appear in the page.
+It is possible that the JavaScript file is not in the page or that the module name is wrong
+* ``Failed modules``:
+  A javascript error is detected
+* ``Rejected modules``:
+  The module returns a rejected deferred.
+It (and its dependent modules) is not loaded.
+* ``Rejected linked modules``:
+  Modules who depend on a rejected module
+* ``Non loaded modules``:
+  Modules who depend on a missing or a failed module

 Web client structure
 --------------------